drhsqlite/pikchr/doc/sqlitesyntax.md

      were installed.

-  *  Pikchr provides additional flexibility in the formatting of syntax digrams, so that the diagrams can be made easier to read and understand.
+  *  Pikchr provides additional flexibility in the formatting of syntax diagrams, so that the diagrams can be made easier to read and understand.

 ## How It Works